MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/index.md

 - Minimize or avoid single cloud provider lock-in
 - Business units, subsidiaries, or acquired companies have already adopted different cloud platforms
-- Different cloud providers may have regulatory and data sovereignty requirements in different countries
+- Different cloud providers may have regulatory and data sovereignty requirements in different geopolitical regions
 - Improve business continuity and disaster recovery by duplicating workloads across two cloud providers
 - Maximize performance by running applications close to user locations, which may require hybrid or multicloud adoption
 - Enable easy migration for some data platforms or industry-specific applications by adopting multicloud strategies